timlant/Health-Observatory-Onboarding/README.md

 - R
 - AnyConnect
+- qGis
 - Connecting to a postgres/postgis database
-- qGis
 - qGIS basemaps

-How do changes work?

-Instructions for new Health Observatory staff for initial trainings and download software

-Testing how changes show up - AKM
+Files are organized in this directory for each application.
+Go through the .md files to get up to speed with each application.